JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-3.png)

 ### The upper circle

-Now for the trickiest part of this construction: a small circle whose center point sits on top of the inner circle and that touches the two larger circles near the point D.
+Now for the trickiest part of this construction: a small circle whose center point sits on top of the inner circle and that meets the two larger circles near the point D.

 Finding this new center point C1 is easy enough, because we can again use `intersection_line_circle()` to find the point where the central circle crosses a line from O to D.

-Add a few more lines to your code:
+Add some more lines to your code:

 ```julia
 @png begin